 For today’s engagements, Duchess chose a very stylish maternity look.

-Underneath the coat she wore a matching blue dress also from the same label.
+Underneath the coat, Catherine wore a matching blue dress also from the same label.
 Both pieces are bespoke designs with the colour combination giving a nod to the traditional look of a nurse’s tunic.

-Duchess Kate paired her outfit with Jimmy Choo Georgia pumps.
+Duchess paired her outfit with Jimmy Choo Georgia pumps.

 G Collins & Sons tanzanite pendant and earrings finished today’s look.